 3) Planning and controlling go hand in hand

-It is not wrong to say that planning and controlling works together.
-A manager is required to plan so that he can control the actions of employees in order to achieve the desired outcome.
+It is not wrong to say that planning and controlling work together.
+A manager is required to plan so that he can control the actions of employees in order to achieve the desired outcome and achieve organizational goals.